tmtsoftware/csw-prototype/README.md

 * cmd - the Command Service (for sending commands to HCDs and Assemblies)
 * cs - the Configuration Service (manages configuration files in Git repos)
-* ls - the Location Service (a single actor that that supports registering and finding HCDs and assemblies)
+* loc - the Location Service (a single actor that that supports registering and finding HCDs and assemblies)
 * extjs - the ExtJS web UI (JavaScript with Sencha Cmd/ant build, not a Scala project)
 * pkg - a packaging layer over the command service that provides HCD and Assembly classes
 * test - for integration tests, demos
+* apps/containerCmd - a container command line application that creates a container based on a given config file

 ExtJS Build
 -----------